Xenox003/RaspberryAudioMixer/README.md

 Raspberry Audio Mixer is a collection of programs and scripts which turn a Raspberry PI 4 together with some audio interfaces into a audio mixing console

+## Disclaimer

+This project is neither finished or functional.

 ## Software
 The system consists of 3 main parts: